CedricChauvet/holbertonschool-machine_learning/README.md

 My name is Cédric CHAUVET

-This is the repo of my spe at Holberton
+This is the repo of my spe at Holberton.

 I started my training in march 2024

 i am studying maching learning, in this repo  you will find project divided in task. those tasks are essencially writen in Python

 You will find several projects:

+in supervised learning:

   - classifcation
   - decision tree